natemcmaster/Yarn.MSBuild/README.md

 ```
 [Optional]
 string Command                            The arguments to pass to yarn.

 [Optional]
 string ExecutablePath                     Where to find yarn (*nix) or yarn.cmd (Windows)

 [Optional]
 string NodeJsExecutablePath               Where to find node(js) (*nix) or node.cmd (Windows).
                                           If not provided, node is expected to be in the PATH environment variable.

 [Optional]
 string WorkingDirectory                   The directory in which to execute the yarn command

 [Optional]
 bool IgnoreExitCode                       Don't create and error if the exit code is non-zero

+[Optional]
+bool IgnoreStandardErrorWarningFormat     Don't create MSBuild errors or warnings when Yarn output logs lines starting with 'warning' and 'error'
 ```

 Task outputs:
 ```
 [Output]
 int ExitCode                              Returns the exit code of the yarn process
 ```

 # About